 On May 12, I did watercolor paintings of my ideas for the homes the Tews were considering:

-They couldn’t call Laurel their home town without attending the first movie night of the summer!
+They couldn’t call Laurel their home town without attending the first movie night of summer!
 Cameras were rolling all over downtown, and we truly couldn’t have orchestrated something more perfect.
 The crowds were huge and as expected, Laurelites rolled out the red carpet for the crew everywhere they went:

 Notices were posted all over downtown about filming: